- German Studies

 Undergraduate students must be in good academic standing (not academic probation), and enroll in and attend Middlebury Language School to study German.

-The application is due by the fourth Monday of March.
+The application is due by April 1.